A Bayesian design for dual-agent dose optimization with targeted therapies: Introduction

 Phase I-II designs that do not assume monotonicity of the dose-efficacy relationship have been studied extensively in the last two decades.
-For instance, \cite{thall2004dose}, proposed a Bayesian phase I-II design based on toxicity-efficacy probability trade-offs. \cite{nebiyou2005bayesian} proposed a design in which binary toxicity outcomes and a continuous biomarker expression outcomes are jointly modeled. \cite{zhang2006adaptive} employed a flexible continuation-ratio model to account for the potentially monotonically increasing / non-increasing / decreasing dose-efficacy profiles. \cite{houede2010utility} proposed a design for drug combinations with ordinal toxicity and efficacy outcomes in which the optimal dose combination was found through a utility function. \cite{yuan2011bayesian} proposed a phase I-II design for late-onset efficacy with drug combinations that incorporates adaptive randomization of patients in stage II with the intention of allocating more patients to more efficacious dose combination levels. \cite{cai2014bayesian} proposed a phase I-II design in two stages in which the optimal dose combination is estimated by encouraging the exploration of untried dose combinations to avoid the problem of recommending suboptimal doses. \cite{guo2017bayesian} proposed a phase I-II design for molecularly targeted agents that considers different biomarker subgroups. \cite{lyu2019aaa} proposed a two-stage phase I-II design in which the optimal dose combination is obtained my maximizing a utility function.
+For instance, \cite{thall2004dose}, proposed a Bayesian phase I-II design based on toxicity-efficacy probability trade-offs. \cite{nebiyou2005bayesian} proposed a design in which binary toxicity outcomes and a continuous biomarker expression outcomes are jointly modeled. \cite{zhang2006adaptive} employed a flexible continuation-ratio model to account for the potentially monotonically increasing / non-increasing / decreasing dose-efficacy profiles. \cite{houede2010utility} proposed a design for drug combinations with ordinal toxicity and efficacy outcomes in which the optimal dose combination was found through a utility function. \cite{yuan2011bayesian} proposed a phase I-II design for late-onset efficacy with drug combinations that incorporates adaptive randomization of patients in stage II with the intention of allocating more patients to more efficacious dose combination levels. \cite{cai2014bayesian} proposed a phase I-II design in two stages in which the optimal dose combination is estimated by encouraging the exploration of untried dose combinations to avoid the problem of recommending suboptimal doses. \cite{guo2017bayesian} proposed a phase I-II design for molecularly targeted agents that considers different biomarker subgroups. \com{Recently, \cite{lu2024comb} published the ``Comb-BOIN12'', the drug combination version of the phase I-II BOIN design ``BOIN12'' (\cite{lin2020boin12}).
+This model-assisted design is particularly interesting since it is accurate while simplifying the decision-making during interim periods.} \cite{lyu2019aaa} proposed a two-stage phase I-II design in which the optimal dose combination is obtained my maximizing a utility function.
 One characteristic of this design is that it allows to do adaptive dose insertion if the current estimate of the optimal dose combination is far from all the pre-defined (discrete) dose combination levels available in the trial.
 We find this feature particularly appealing in the context of molecularly targeted therapies because it allows to adapt the initial grid of discrete dose combination levels, if necessary.
 Without it, we may incur in a substantial loss of information, especially when the knowledge about the dose-toxicity and the dose-efficacy surfaces is limited (\cite{diniz2019comparison}).
 However, adaptive dose insertion may be challenging in practice since new drug formulation may be frequently requested with short notice.
 We note that adaptive dose insertion is conceptually similar to having continuous dose levels administered intravenously, which has been extensively studied in both phase I and phase I-II designs by \cite{tighiouart2014,tighiouart2017bayesian,diniz2017,diniz2018,jimenez2019,tighiouart2019two,jimenez2020bayesian,jimenez2021combining,jimenez2021bayesian}, in the setting of cytotoxic agents.

 Our research is motivated by a published phase I-II clinical trial design that combines a MEK and a PIK3CA inhibitors (\cite{lyu2019aaa}), considering four discrete dose levels for each compound, and enrolling a total of 96 late-stage cancer patients.
 The primary endpoint of the study was to improve the efficacy rate from 5\% to 30\% taking into consideration that a dose combination with 20\% efficacy rate or higher is consider beneficial as long as the dose is well tolerated.